 Where possible, events are organised outside peak UV radiation periods.
 Swimming carnivals are held either in the evening or in covered venues.
 Sun protection issues are included in the health curricula.

 Supervision of students at school includes before school, recess and lunch breaks, and after school.
 However, parents are reminded that staff members are not rostered for duty until 8:00am each morning.
 Parents are discouraged from sending their children to school before this time.
-Staff members are also rostered to undertake supervision until 3:30pm each day.
-Parents are requested to ensure that their children have been collected or have left the school grounds by this time.
+Parents are requested to ensure that their children have been collected or have left the school grounds by 3:20pm.
+This is a workplace health and safety requirement.
 Parents wishing their children to be at school outside the hours of teacher supervision provided may avail themselves of the fee-for-service arrangement of after- or before-school care provided by OSHC staff (Outside School Hours Care).

 Harm means damage or injury caused by abuse to a child’s body, to a child’s emotional state or to a child’s psychological state.
 Abuse may be physical abuse, sexual abuse, emotional abuse or neglect.
 Harm is the effect or impact on the child of the abuse.
 Abuse can be defined as an action such as: hitting; punching; fondling; and exposure to domestic violence or scapegoating; or it can be inaction such as failure to provide medical care; or failure to provide appropriate stimulation.